danilakritsky/github-scraper/README.md

 github-scraper
 ============

-A small dockerized service that scrapes GitHub account pages, collecting info about accounts' repos and providing summary statistics.
+A dockerized microservice that provides an API for scraping GitHub account pages, and storing, accessing and calculating summary statistics of the scraped data.

 ## Architecture